-My work is informed, and formed by water's fluid dynamics, which I study by making closely observed sketches, writings, photographs,
+My work is informed, and at times formed, by water's fluid dynamics, which I study by making closely observed sketches, writings, photographs, underwater films,

 and other material samplings.
-This can take place on the
+This can take place at

-My processes are led by fluid phenomena such as: sea, river, rain, a glass of water... and they find resonance within Eastern philosophies - rich in water metaphor, such as
+My processes are led by fluid phenomena such as: sea, river, rain, a glass of water... and find resonance within Eastern philosophies - rich in water metaphor, such as Wu-wei.

 Back in the studio, I paint using this learnt mindset, to articulate water-nature and paint, as if I were water,